 Jo koy: that's a lot of Filipinos. somewhere in L.A there's an empty hospital.

-Philippines is also characterized as an English-speaking country and Filipinos being known as good English-speakers in the whole of Asia.
+The Philippines are also known for being more fluent in English than other Asian countries.
 Probably because of the history of the country being colonized by both Spain and U.S.A.
 This led to many foreign students from many parts of the world (specifically from Europe and other Asian countries) to study in the Philippines (all just to learn proper English without the Engrish accent).

 In (beat 'em up) videogames, Filipino characters are described as above.
 Example is Talim in Soul Calibur